informatics-lab/blog/_projects/jade.md

 If we are to continue to make our data useful in the future, we need a set of radically different tools for our scientists.

 ## What's JADE
 [Jade][jade-git], the Jupyter and Dask Environment, is our prototype data analysis platform.
 It provides a powerful and flexible big data analysis environment which analysts can access through a web browser.
-You can find more technical details in the associated [blog post][jade-blog].
+You can find more technical details in the associated blog post.

 We dream of the day the Met Office can replace everyone's powerful data analysis desktops with Chromebooks!